 Permaculture Principles in an Urban Permaculture Apartment

-Larry Santonyo, Permaculture Teacher, best describes the permaculture principles as 'indicators of sustainability".
-These principles are normally interpreted with acreage in mind.
+Larry Santonyo, a Permaculture Teacher, best describes the permaculture principles as 'indicators of sustainability. ' These principles are normally interpreted with acreage in mind.

-But they can also be applied to apartments with limited or no outdoor space like indoor gardens, balconies, or small yards.
+However, they can also be applied to apartments with limited or no outdoor space, such as indoor gardens, balconies, or small yards.

-These indicators help to flesh out creative ways we can strengthen the ecosystem within our apartments.
+These indicators help flesh out creative ways to strengthen the ecosystem within our apartments.

 I hope it will give you new ideas of connections you can make within your home.